linux-kernel-labs/linux/Documentation/teaching/labs/kernel_modules.rst

 .. hint:: Use the :file:`proc/modules` information to get the load address of
           the kernel module.
 Use, on the physical machine, objdump and/or addr2line .
-Objdump needs debugging support for compilation!
+Objdump requires debugging support for compilation!
 Read the lab's `objdump`_ and `addr2line`_ sections.

 Try to unload the kernel module.
-Notice that the operation does not work because there are references from the kernel module within the kernel since the oops; Until the release of those references (which is almost impossible in the case of an oops), the module can not be unloaded.
+Notice that the operation does not work because there are references from the kernel module within the kernel since the oops; Until those references are released (which is almost impossible in the case of an oops), the module cannot be unloaded.

 ..